jackcooperdev/CauldronDocs/pages/engine/controllers/queue.md

 ## Functions

-### verifyInstallation (queue)
+### verifyInstallation (queue, isAssetDownload)

+This function takes the following parameters:

++ `queue`: Array with objects in the [following format](#queue-format).
++ `isAssetDownload`: Whether the queue contains assets.
+This changes how many concurrent downloads occur.

+This function will loop until all files have been downloaded or an item fails a set number of times.

-This function takes the parameter queue.
-This is an array of objects, and the object should be in the following format.
+The function will return an array of failed items in the [same](#queue-format) format.

+## Appendix

+### Queue Format

 ```json
 {